-2. Regulations Governing the Conduct of International Competitions
+2. Regulations Governing the Conduct of World Rankings Competitions

-- 2.1 The Council may produce Regulations governing the conduct of International Competitions held under the Rules and regulating the relationships of athletes, athletes' representatives, meeting organisers and Members.
-These Regulations may be varied or amended by Council as it sees fit. - 2.2 World Athletics and Area Associations may designate one or more representatives to attend every International Competition requiring a World Athletics or Area Association Permit respectively to ensure that the applicable Rules and Regulations are complied with.
-At the request of World Athletics or Area Association respectively, such representative(s) shall render a compliance report within 30 days of the end of the International Competition in question.
+- 2.1 The Council may produce Regulations governing the conduct of World Rankings Competitions held under the Rules and regulating the relationships of athletes, Athlete Representatives, meeting organisers and Members.
+These Regulations may be varied or amended by Council as it sees fit. - 2.2 World Athletics and Area Associations may designate one or more representatives to attend every World Rankings Competition requiring a World Athletics or Area Association Permit, respectively, to ensure that the applicable Rules and Regulations are complied with.
+At the request of World Athletics or Area Association, respectively, such representative(s) shall render a compliance report within 30 days of the end of the World Rankings Competition in question.